 Integrated and optimized complementary products

 Most modern component manufacturers offer simplified standard cable configurations and connections.
 Newer drive and encoder technologies allow the drive to recognize motor data parameters automatically.
 Once connected and powered up, the drive collects the data from the encoder, adjusts for payload and auto-tuning, and the machine is ready for motion.

-The days of waiting months for design, configuration and delivery of a machine have passed.
+The days of waiting months for design, configuration, and delivery of a machine have passed.
 Now, automation suppliers can deliver components quickly, with flexibility in stroke capacity, scalable performance, drive train options and modularity.
 Resolution and encoder protocols offer choice, so you are no longer limited by a manufacturer’s drives or controls.
-Design is virtual, metrology is digital and integrated, and optimized complementary products are the norm.
+The design is virtual, metrology is digital and integrated, and optimized complementary products are the norm.